 There are several things to do in the broader Morishita area, east of Sumida River, but Cattlea alone is almost worth the train ticket.
 On the outside it’s a small neighborhood bakery (named oddly enough after a Costa Rican orchid), but it’s packed full of history.

-Almost a century ago (in 1927 to be more accurate) the owner of the, already 50 years old at the time, bakery (named oddly enough after a Costarican orchid), decided to put together the new gastronomical fad of the time: curry and (a Western method of cooking) deep frying.
-The result was something that has come to be one of Japan’s most popular fast foods: karepan—i.e. deep fried bread with a curry filling.
+Almost a century ago (in 1927 to be more accurate), the owner of the bakery (which was already 50 years old at the time) whipped up the new gastronomical fad of the time: curry and deep frying (a Western method of cooking).
+The result was something that has come to be one of Japan’s most popular fast foods: karepan—i.e. deep-fried bread with a curry filling.

 Get there from the A7 exit of Morishita Station on the Toei Shinjuku and Toei Oedo lines–turn right, walk for a few yards and you’ll see it right there.
 They’re open everyday (except Sundays) from 07:00 to 19:00 but the best times to get your karepan freshly baked are at or around 07:00, 11:00 and 15:00.
 And while you’re there, wander a little: Morishita is classic shitamachi (old school downtown Tokyo) with a very nice neighborhood atmosphere.